U.S. Department of Labor

 - The types of specific perspectives required;

-- The need to obtain divergent points of view on the issues before NACOSH, such as, for example, those of consumers, technical experts, the public at-large, academia, business or other sectors; and
+- The need to obtain divergent points of view on the issues before NACOSH, such as, for example, those of consumers, technical experts, the public at-large, academia, business, workers and other sectors; and

 - The relevance of state, local or tribal governments to the development of the Committee's recommendations.

-To the extent FACA and other laws permit, NACOSH membership also should be consistent with achieving the greatest impact, scope and credibility among diverse stakeholders.
+To the extent FACA and other laws permit, NACOSH membership is consistent with achieving the greatest impact, scope and credibility among diverse stakeholders.
 The diversity in membership includes, but is not limited to, race, gender, disability, sexual orientation, and gender identity.

-NACOSH members normally serve staggered two-year terms.
-At the discretion of the Secretary, members may be appointed to successive terms and removed at any time.
+To provide for Committee continuity, the Secretary normally appoints NACOSH members to staggered two-year terms that expire at the end of a given calendar year (29 CFR 1912a.3).
+At the discretion of the Secretary, members may be appointed to successive terms and removed at any time (29 CFR 1912a.3).

 Members do not receive compensation for serving on NACOSH, but are allowed travel expenses, including per diem in lieu of subsistence (5 U.S.C.
 5703).
 Members are not deemed to be employees of the United States by virtue of their membership on NACOSH.